 Elevation from the side panel at the left.

 This will update the panel in the top left showing a histogram of the elevations of the data, and the data itself.
 Clicking on the histogram to the left brings up a new option.

 By Clicking on Advanced Elevation, you can access several adjustable fields on the Elevation map: Range of values, color and intensity.

 You can select a different coloring by clicking the Color Dropdown.
 You have two option, Jet and Gray:

 You can also select different intensities of the shadows, from Low to Max, to emphasize depth:

 The elevation histogram has a few different values.
 Using the bottom sliding bar, you can change the values presented on the map.
 The map will automatically update.

 The top row of numbers is the area of the total map that falls within the range specified using the scale bar at the bottom.

-After making sure you have the appropriate limits set in the histogram, you can export the elevation data by clicking export.
+After making sure you have the appropriate limits set in the histogram, you can export the elevation data by selecting the

-You will see several formats to choose from, including Contours if you are on a Business, Premier, or Enterprise account:
+You will see several formats to choose from, including Contours and Raw Elevation Values (DEM), if you are in the Business or Enterprise subscriptions.